OpenKoo/OPENKOO/README.md

 3.Provide decentralized file storage.
 4.Able to set unified rarity parameters.
 5.Able to DIY personal or unique rarity parameters.
+6.The NFT space needs greater accountability.
+The space faces too many rugpulls and for the health of the NFT ecosystem as a whole we need better mechanisms to prevent these from happening.Offering refunds provides greater protection for buyers and more legitimacy for creators.ERC721R provides trustless refunds.

 ## Team